5 Best Eco-Friendly Sofa Beds for Greener Guest Stays

 The European pop-up mechanism lets one person convert it from a sofa to a convenient bed in seconds, with no assembly required.
 It's the smoothest mechanism on this list, with no hidden metal bar and no wrestling with a folded mattress.
 You can also keep the back upright and pop the footrest out for a half-recline, which is ideal for watching TV.

 The trade-offs are a 4 to 8 week lead time and Full or Queen sizes only.
-Anyone needing a King will look elsewhere on this list, and the lack of named third-party certifications is a gap compared with some pricier picks below, although the material list speaks for itself.
+None of the sofa beds on this list comes in a King, and the lack of named third-party certifications is a gap compared with some pricier picks below, although the material list speaks for itself.

 Pros & Cons